Available Internships

 Applying for internships can be a competitive process.
 Therefore, submitting an excellent resume and cover letter will increase the chances of securing an internship of interest.

-If you need help drafting a resume or cover letter, visit the Student Engagement and Career Development (SECD) website and Lifelab for assistance.
-The SECD offers career advising and provides a document review service where you can upload a resume and cover letter and receive personalized feedback within 3-4 days.
+Students can also visit the Student Engagement and Career Development (SECD) website and Lifelab for assistance.
+The SECD offers career advising and provides a document review service where students can upload a resume and cover letter and receive personalized feedback within 3-4 days.